Important information & documents for 409A valuation

 #1 Cap Table

-The very first thing that you are expected to share is the cap table (also called the capitalization table) of your company.
-To explain, a cap table is the table of the company that offers an analysis of the percentage of ownership, the value of equity in each round of investment, the equity dilution, the investors and any other owners that the company has in it.
-It is basically based on the equity in the company, and lets you know who owns what and how much of the company along with why they own it.
+A cap table offers an analysis of the percentage of ownership, the value of equity in each round of investment, the equity dilution, the investors and any other owners that the company has in it.
+It is based on the equity in the company, and lets you know who owns what and how much of the company along with why they own it.

 The next document that you would have to provide for your 409A valuation is your company’s corporate documents which include:

-• Company Bylaws: As soon as the company is formed, the board of directors is formed as well, and they are then liable to decide the bylaws of the company.
-The company bylaws are used to direct the operations of the company throughout the life of the corporation.
+- Company Bylaws: The company bylaws are used to direct the operations of the company throughout the life of the corporation.
 To explain better, the company bylaws are the rules that govern the company.
 It is like a single document where some rules and regulations are created for the company to follow.

 Note: These documents are needed by the valuation analyst to learn all about the company and its features such as the various types of securities that the company’s capital holds.
 Additionally, you should give the most updated documents to make the process simpler.
 Providing an outdated document would cause the analyst to spend more time in finding out about the company.
 Hence, it is advised to always give the latest documents to have the 409A valuation completed on time.